 Do an Exchange

-If you have the opportunity, go to Japan.
-Nothing replaces the real experience of living the language and culture.
+If you have the chance, go to Japan.
+Nothing replaces the real experience of living the language and the culture.

 Important Care